-6.1 Conducting investigations
+8.1 Conducting investigations

-Since the CFPB's launch, the Offices of Enforcement (Enforcement) and Fair Lending and Equal Opportunity (Fair Lending) have been investigating potential violations of federal consumer financial laws.
-Some investigations were transferred to the Bureau by the prudential regulators and HUD, while the Bureau initiated other investigations based on potentially problematic practices that Bureau staff identified or consumers and others reported.
+Since the CFPB's launch, the Offices of Enforcement and Fair Lending have been investigating potential violations of Federal consumer financial laws.
+Some investigations were transferred to the Bureau by the prudential regulators and HUD, and the Bureau initiated other investigations based on potentially problematic practices that Bureau staff identified or consumers and others have reported.
 In utilizing its investigation resources, Enforcement considers many factors, including amount of consumer harm and the significance of the potential law violation.
 Investigations currently underway span the full breadth of the Bureau's enforcement jurisdiction.
 Further detail about ongoing investigations will not generally be made public by the Bureau until a public enforcement action is filed.

-6.2 Enforcement actions
+8.2 Enforcement actions